 For the bottom-right corner of your photo, you can either use bottomRightWatermark, or simply watermark, for short.
 That is, bottomRightWatermark="Bula World" and watermark="Bula World" are equivalent.

 You can add more than one watermark to your photos.
 For example, you can add one in the top-left corner, and another one in the bottom-right corner.
 We will look at this later but before that, lets progressively disclose how to control the contents of your watermark.

 Adding static text and basic text formatting

 The content and display properties of your watermark are set in the second half of your watermark expression.

-The most important parameter is text, which can be optionally complemented with other parameters to control the display properties of your watermark.
 Note that you can add one or more formatting parameters.
 All you need to do is to separate them with an ampersand sign (&).
 The complete list of text formatting parameters can be found in the Watermark Hep Topic.
 Here are the most common:

 |You can specify the color using a color code name or an hexadecimal value.
 The default color is blue.
 Find a list of colors at W3Schools.|

 |outlineColor||outlineColor=black||Hexadecimal color values and color names are also accepted.|